-Fitness bands and GPS smartwatches are the front runners when it comes to wearables to measure sleep quality.
+Fitness bands and smart watches for men & women are the front runners when it comes to wearables to measure sleep quality.
 Providing comprehensive data on the number of hours clocked in, to measuring your sleep cycle, and prompting you to reduce distractions; wearables can help identify holes in long term sleep, to take the right action early.

 While there are several dedicated application that claim to track how you sleep, finding the right one is imperative.
-It will bode you well to opt for an app that syncs well with your sleep tracker.
-If you are going with a smartwatch such as the ColorFit Nav, downloading the NoiseFit app on either Android or iOS, well give you the opportunity to further both your sleep and fitness goals.
-Such an app can give you detailed reports on your daily sleep, while tracking long term patterns and prompting you to get more sleep if you are depriving yourself.
+Smart watches for women & men such as the Noise ColorFit Ultra offer additional function upon downloading the NoiseFit app on either Android or iOS.
+Pairing your smart watch to the app will give you the opportunity to further your sleep and fitness goals.
+Get detailed reports on your daily sleep pattern, including prompts upon being sleep deprived.